bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 wide.
 Plus it's a great way to solicit feedback and improvements in the form of open source code collaboration and discussion.

-As always, if you have any questions or need support in creating your gem, [check out our community resources](/docs/community).
+As always, if you have any questions or need support in creating your plugin, [check out our community resources](/docs/community).

 {% rendercontent "docs/note", title: "Testing Your Plugin" %}
-As you author your plugin, you'll need a way to _use_ the plugin within a live Bridgetown site.
+As you author your plugin, you'll need a way to _use_ the gem within a live Bridgetown site.
 The easiest way to do that is to use a relative local path in the test site's `Gemfile`.